-At The Citadel Law Firm, our estate planning lawyers in Mesa, AZ understand that someone who is going through the emotional turmoil of divorce may not be thinking about their will, trust, or other related documents.
+At The Citadel Law Firm, an estate planning lawyer Mesa, AZ residents trust understands that someone who is going through the emotional turmoil of divorce may not be thinking about their will, trust, or other related documents.
 The last thing a divorcing spouse may be worrying about is what is written in their estate plan.
 However, despite the anguish associated with this period of time, you will want to revisit your estate plan if you have included your former spouse’s name.

 Most people who separate from their spouse don’t want them to have any assets or responsibilities pertaining to their estate and assets after passing on.
-So, it’s in your best interest to visit an estate planning lawyer in Mesa, Arizona from The Citadel Law Firm for guidance and advice on how to make these necessary changes.
+So, it’s in your best interest to visit an estate planning lawyer Mesa, Arizona divorcing spouses can depend on from The Citadel Law Firm for guidance and advice on how to make these necessary changes.

 Revoke Your Will and Establish a New One

-A Mesa, AZ estate planning lawyer may have you begin by revoking your old will, which may entail ripping it up into pieces or putting it through a paper shredder.
+An estate planning lawyer Mesa, AZ clients turn to for advice, may have you begin by revoking your old will, which may entail ripping it up into pieces or putting it through a paper shredder.
 If you don’t have a will written currently, then your lawyer may advise making one.
 In a will, it is imperative that you complete the following:

 - List beneficiaries for whom you want to receive a portion of your assets

 - Name an executor of your will who can handle your affairs

 - Include a statement that you wish to exclude and prevent your former spouse from being given any of your estate

 - Appoint a guardian for children who may be of minor age when you pass away